bjornaer/symptom-checker/README.md

 *Cough!* Welcome to Symptom-Checker

 This is a service which runs a very rudimentary Gin Gonic server and React UI, whose sole purpose is to provide you with a tool to find ailments that match-up to your health status. **This is by no means a medical diagnosis, if you feel unwell go see a doctor.**
 ---
+### Cloning

+do your usual, `git clone blabla` but just to take into account, the `Makefile` assumes you will place the codebase under `~/personal/sympton-checker`
+So either place it in the same structure, or go into the makefile and at the begining make sure to replace the `BUILD_DIR` variable to point to the proper directory... *why this* you might ask?
+Well, cause that is my folder structure, that's why.
+---
 ### Run